crosswalk-project/chromium-efl/README.md

 ## Details

 1. gclient pulls chromium-efl into "src/tizen_src".
-2. The it runs 3 custom hooks in order to get the rest of the source:
+2. The it runs 2 custom hooks in order to get the rest of the source:

 ```
-* fetch-src-blink: src/tizen_src/sync_repos.sh is called and
-    pulls in src and src/third_party/WebKit from a pre-defined locations.
 * generate-gclient-xwalk: .gclient-xwalk is created by running
     src/tizen_src/scripts/xwalkgenerate_gclient-xwalk.py (this is a fork
     of the same script in xwalk repository).